lucaforgia/im-watching-you/README.md

-# I'we! - I'm watching you!
+# I'wy! - I'm watching you!

+## The application right here to smack you.
+In.
+The.
+Face.

+This _stuff_ is not intended to be really a community-driven project.
+Please don't do pull requests.

-It's just an emberjs demo.
-So, don't nag me.
+**This's just a frigging emberjs demo.** So, don't nag me.

 What it does.
 You create tasks, like in a to-do list.
 You can delete them.
 And you can start-stop the chronometer relative to that task.
 So at the end of the day you have a slight idea how the fuck you have spent your precious life.

+The app is develop keeping in mind that it has to be as light as possible since it's a background app.
+So, no model-render changes inside the _chrono_ _setInteval()_ loop.
+The **view** (the time) is updated only with an **explicit user action**, clicking on the time, stopping the chrono, or exiting the route (in that case the model is updated and saved).
+Also, no animations.

+The choice to don't constantly update the time is also to remove the potential distraction (a running timer draws your eyes).

 ## Prerequisites